-IMPORTANT: when a BlackBerry is restarted, in order for this module to be started, the telephone must be in standby for several minutes (backlight off).
+IMPORTANT: in order for this module to be started when the device is restarted on BlackBerry, the telephone must be in standby for several minutes (backlight off).

 Appendix: installation vectors

 An agent is a complex group of events, actions, modules and installation vectors.
 Single installation vectors are listed below with a detailed description of advanced configuration settings.